Coronavirus: what is considered crucial for babies, children when it comes to doctors visits

 One of those concerns is coming from parents wondering about their babies and children.

-Doctor Rachel Foller joined ABC7 Chicago on Skype from Lurie Children's at Central DuPage Hospital to give us advice when it comes to the pediatrician's office.
+Doctor Rachel Follmer joined ABC7 Chicago on Skype from Lurie Children's at Central DuPage Hospital to give us advice when it comes to the pediatrician's office.

 She said vaccines should still be a priority.
 She recommends checking with your pediatrician to make an appointment.

-With children spending all there time at home, including during school hours, some parents are concerned about too much screen time.
-Dr. Foller said while kids are expected to experiencing more screen time, it is okay to looses their restrictions during this time.
+With children spending all their time at home, including during school hours, some parents are concerned about too much screen time.
+Dr. Follmer said while kids are expected to experience more screen time, it is okay to loosen their restrictions during this time.

 Coronavirus: what is considered crucial for babies, children when it comes to doctors visits